Print

 • 1 cup chlorine-free water (enough to cover)

-• 1 lb of Brussel sprouts.
+• 1 lb of Brussels sprouts.

 • Flavors (see the section above)